adam-cowley/twitch-project/docs/05-authorisation.md

 The `GenreService` will need a `getGenres` method.
 This should take the `User` as its only argument, which we will use to find the starting point for the cypher query.
 From there, we will traverse the graph through to the genres that the user has permission to access.

-So far we've been working with Neo4j Driver's `Node` data type, but as this is public facing data, let's instead define a typescript interface to represent properties that will represent the Genre in the response.
+So far we've been working with Neo4j Driver's `Node` data type, but as this is public facing data, we should instead define a typescript interface to represent properties that will represent the Genre in the response.

 ```ts
 // genre.service.ts